Suzy Saxon and the Anglos: Recording history

-Richmond entrepreneur Barry Gottlieb started his company, Mad Dog Productions, as a purveyor of novelty items, but soon became the manager for some local new wave bands including Suzy Saxon and the Anglos.
+Richmond entrepreneur Barry Gottlieb started his company, Mad Dog Productions, as a purveyor of novelty items including Croc O' Shirt, but soon became the manager for some local new wave bands, including Suzy Saxon and the Anglos.
 His label, Brat Records, released the group's debut album, Guilt by Association in 1984.
 Dave Marsh praised the album in his Rock and Roll Confidential newsletter, writing: "...rocks harder than R.E.M., plus you can understand the words.
 'Radio Highlights' is an instant classic."
 In a retrospective review in which it gave the album 4 stars out of 5, AllMusic described it as a "blast of new wave pop flavored with girl-group vocals and mainstream southern rock guitars".

 The album included the group's earlier 3-song EP, which had as its A-side "Boys in Dresses"; a music video for that song was shot at a Richmond beauty parlor and received airplay on MTV.